 So let’s look at the general types of cameras you can purchase.

-- Camcorders: A camcorder is a consumer-grade camera designed to shoot video.
+A camcorder is a consumer-grade camera designed to shoot video.
 They’re small, lightweight, and easy to use, making them a good choice for churches just starting to livestream their services.
+You can find a variety of budget camcorders.

-- PTZ Cameras: A pan-tilt-zoom (PTZ) camera is a type of network camera that can be controlled remotely.
+A pan-tilt-zoom (PTZ) camera is a type of network camera that can be controlled remotely.
 They’re often used in security applications but can also be used to capture creative shots in a church service.
+You may be interested in a live event ptz camera.

 Now that we’ve looked at the different types of cameras available let’s examine some specific models.